 Seven Steps Skipped in Order to Achieve a Futuristic Interpretation of Prophecy and Cancel Out the Earliest Christians’ Genuine Expectations

-In the matter which is before us today, we would like to examine seven steps which have to be skipped in order to achieve an interpretation of the New Testament that literally overshoots, detours or bypasses nearly every genuine and true expectation that was taught by Jesus and the Apostles and believed and eagerly hoped for by all the earliest Christians in Judæa, the Diaspora and the Roman Empire, all the way up to the third decade of the second century.
+In the matter which is before us today, we would like to examine seven steps which have to be skipped in order to achieve an interpretation of the New Testament that literally bypasses or cancels nearly every genuine and true expectation that was taught by Jesus and the Apostles and believed and eagerly hoped for by all the earliest Christians.
+These early believers lived in Judæa, the Diaspora and the Roman Empire, all the way up to the third decade of the second century.

 Next, the crimes our Lord ascribed to Jerusalem and Jerusalem must only lead, not to Babylon the Great of the Book of Revelation, but to the capitol of the Romans: Rome, or to the seat of the Roman Catholic Church: the Vatican—or to any other alternative powers that be (or powers that were) but not Jerusalem itself.

 After this, the end of the age (or era) must be reimagined as the end of the planet, or, possibly, human history or the material universe itself.

 These considerations are all contrary to the spirit; sensibilities and declarations of the New Testament writings.
 So many chapters and verses inhale and exhale with anticipation of some debacle and deliverance which was all but immediately upon them, then.